 JBU - Wind Music at the Highest Level.
-Besides the latest awards of the German championship this is documented by regional, national and international prizes.
+In addition to the latest awards of the German championships, the JBU has been granted regional, national and international prizes.
 For example, JBU excelled as the best of 85 orchestras participating in the World Youth Music Festival in Zurich in 2005.
 In 1999 the orchestra won the first prize in the highest category in Stellenbosch/South Africa.
-Such success is the result of intensive and modern rehearsal work with conductor Josef Christ at orchestra, melody and instrument rehearsals taking place twice a week on Mondays and Fridays.
+Such success is the result of intensive and modern rehearsal with conductor Josef Christ at orchestra, melody and instrument practice, which takes place twice a week on Mondays and Fridays.

 JBU - Classic and Modern.
 Classic symphonic wind music represents the focus of the repertory.
-Jazz, Pop and and the whole range of popular music, however, belong to the fixed musical programme of JBU.
+However, Jazz, Pop and the whole range of popular music, belong to the fixed musical programme of JBU as well.

 JBU – Two Orchestras.
 It consists of the Young Talent Orchestra with 30 to 40 musicians and the Grand Orchestra with approximately 70 adolescents and young adults.
 As a rule, JBU membership ends at the age of 25 years.

 JBU – Community and Leisure.
-Experiencing music in the large orchestra community is one thing, spending one’s free time with each other is the other.
-The two are best coupled and experienced on the concert tours which JBU goes on at regular intervals.
-Such tours did not only take the young musicians to numerous European countries but also to USA, South Africa, Australia and China where they performed in the most famous concert halls such as Sydney Opera House or the Forbidden City Concert Hall in Beijing.
+Experiencing music in the large orchestra community is one thing, spending one’s free time together is the other.
+The two are best coupled and experienced on the concert tours on which JBU goes at regular intervals.
+Such tours have not only taken the young musicians to numerous European countries but also to USA, South Africa, Australia and China where they performed in the most famous concert halls such as Sydney Opera House or the Forbidden City Concert Hall in Beijing.